October 8th, 2019

 - Insights and understanding to better connect with another’s point of view

-There’s always value in emotions, but especially in the workplace when you can understand what they are and how to use them to your benefit.
+There’s always value in emotions and especially in the workplace when you can understand what they are and how to use them to your benefit.

 The future of work I envision is one where EQ is no longer something we need to continue to ‘learn.’
 But simply come to recognize as part of who we are as human beings.
-That emotions are part of life and we begin to see the benefits and advantages of how to actually USE them to our advantage in the workplace vs. being seen as a detriment.
+That emotions are part of life and we begin to see the benefits and advantages of how to actually use them to our advantage in the workplace vs. seeing them as a detriment.